jamiephan/HeroesOfTheStorm_TryMode2.0/USAGE.md

     	Required:	true
     	Type:		string
     	Usage:		Defines the effect id to be added to the center of the camera.
+    [amount]
+    	Required:	false
+    	Type:		integer
+    	Usage:		Defines the amount of effects to be added to the center of the camera.
+    	Default:	1
+    [PlayerID]
+    	Required:	false
+    	Type:		integer
+    	Usage:		The Player ID for the effect owner
+    	Default:	The player id of whoever used this command.
 <a name="cmd-addeffectcamera-examples"></a>

 #### 🔧 Examples: